LASER-UMASS/cs520-examples/tictactoe/README.md

 3. Run `ant compile` to compile all of the java classes.
 Compiled classes will be in the `bin` folder.

+4. Run `ant test` to run all unit tests.

 ### How to run (from Terminal):

 1. After building the project (i.e., running `ant`), run the following command in the tictactoe folder: